Our Work in the Field: Michigan

 - How the school determines if literacy content is being taught as planned (i.e., measures of fidelity of implementation) and if the instructional delivery methods can be considered high-quality (e.g., pace of instruction, opportunities for students to participate).

 - Strategies and approaches to intensify instruction within the system and within the classroom to meet the needs of students with protracted literacy-related difficulties based on current and emerging research evidence.

-MIBLSI partners with school districts to help implement and sustain behavior and learning supports for improved student outcomes through a multi-tiered system of supports (MTSS).
-MIBLSI utilizes data-based decision making at all levels of implementation and focuses on evidence-based practices implemented with fidelity that are sustainable over time.
+MiMTSS partners with school districts to help implement and sustain behavior and learning supports for improved student outcomes through a multi-tiered system of supports (MTSS).
+MiMTSS utilizes data-based decision making at all levels of implementation and focuses on evidence-based practices implemented with fidelity that are sustainable over time.

 Meet the Michigan Team